jkedmiston/portfolio/README.md

 - Flask Admin, for quick DBAdmin as well as useful features for startup stage companies.

 # First usage
+For local development, the GCP configuration for credentials and Pub/Sub must be set up on your own.
+* Create a GCP project.
+* Create a service account for the project, and download the `json` key.
+* Create a GCP Pub/Sub topic `portfolio-demo` and subscription `portfolio-subscription` subscribed to that topic with pull mode.
+Copy `.env.sample` to `.env`.
+Populate with credentials from the `json` key if exercising the Google integrations (primarily `GOOGLE_APPLICATION_CREDENTIALS`.
 Build and test:
 * `docker-compose build`
 * `docker-compose run --rm web python -m pytest`